-If you’re not sure which course is for you, simply choose one that you’re interested in.
+If you’re not sure which course is for you, simply choose one that you’re most interested in.
 You won’t be held to it when the day comes.
 There will be sessions to help you narrow down which subject or course may be the best one for you.

 It makes sense to be there at the very start.

 During the event, there will be opportunities to ask staff and current students about life at Abertay.
-Have a think beforehand about what you would like to find out, and perhaps come up with a couple of questions that you could ask our support staff, academic staff or students.
+Have a think beforehand about what you'd like to find out, and perhaps come up with a couple of questions that you could ask our support staff, academic staff or students.
 Here are some suggestions to get you started.

 As you go through the presentations and tours, you may want to take notes.
 To save yourself scrambling around, make sure you have a way of doing this (pen, phone, iPad, tablet etc).

 Don’t worry too much if you do miss any important information though, most of our content will be available online for you to revisit at a later date.

 This is a really important point that we want to emphasise – you will NOT be asked to enable your microphone or camera, so please don't worry.